DirectProject/nhin-d/java/xd/readme.txt

  http://www.oracle.com/technetwork/java/index-138643.html

-then get the mail.jar in the zip and place it into your $JAVA_HOME/jre/lib/ext directory.
+then get the mailapi.jar and the smpt.jar in the zip and place it into your $JAVA_HOME/jre/lib/ext directory.

 Currently there is one primary junit test which operates on the XDR class during the "maven install" build.
 The java\xd\src\main\resources\request.xml is the source for the XDR